mervyzr/astrea/README.md

 1. Levy, D., Puppo, G., & Russo, G. (1999).
 Central WENO Schemes for Hyperbolic Systems of Conservation Laws.
 Mathematical Modelling and Numerical Analysis, 33(3), 547-571.
 1. Levy, D., Puppo, G., & Russo, G. (2000).
 Compact Central WENO Schemes for Multidimensional Conservation Laws.
 SIAM Journal on Scientific Computing, 22(2), 656-672.
 1. McCorquodale, P., & Colella, P. (2011).
 A high-order finite-volume method for conservation laws on locally refined grids.
 Communications in Applied Mathematics and Computational Science, 6(1), 1–25.
+1. Mignone, A. & Del Zanna, L. (2021).
+Systematic construction of upwind constrained transport schemes for MHD.
+Journal of Computational Physics, 424, 109748.
 1. Miyoshi, T., & Kusano, K. (2005).
 A multi-state HLL approximate Riemann solver for ideal magnetohydrodynamics.
 Journal of Computational Physics, 208(1), 315–344.
 1. Noh, W. F. (1987).
 Errors for calculations of strong shocks using an artificial viscosity and an artificial heat flux.
 Journal of Computational Physics, 72(1), 78-120.
 1. Orszag, S. A., & Tang, C.-M. (1979).
 Small-scale structure of two-dimensional magnetohydrodynamic turbulence.
 Journal of Fluid Mechanics, 90, 129-143.
 1. Pfrommer, C., Springel, V., Ensslin, T. A., & Jubelgas, M. (2006).
 Detecting shock waves in cosmological smoothed particle hydrodynamics simulations.
 Monthly Notices of the Royal Astronomical Society, 367(1), 113–131.
+1. Powell, K. G. (1994).
+An approximate Riemann solver for magnetohydrodynamics (that works in more than one dimension).
+NASA Technical Reports, NAS 1.26:194902.
 1. Prince, P. J., & Dormand, J. R. (1981).
 High order embedded Runge-Kutta formulae.
 Journal of Computational and Applied Mathematics, 7(1), 67–75.
 1. Roe, P., & Pike, J. (1984).
 Efficient Conservation and Utilisation of Approximate Riemann Solution.
 Computing Methods in Applied Science and Engineering, 6, pp. 499-558.
 1. Ryu, D., & Jones, T. W. (1995).
 Numerical magetohydrodynamics in astrophysics: Algorithm and tests for one-dimensional flow.
 The Astrophysical Journal, 442, 228.